o-k-a-y/PetSynth/README.md

-# PetSynth
+# PETSYNTH
-Restoration of the PetSynth software created Chiron Bramberger used on the Commodore PET to play music.
+Restoration of the PETSYNTH software created Chiron Bramberger used on the Commodore PET to play music.

+Inspired by LOOK MUM NO COMPUTER https://www.youtube.com/watch?v=vysJEpKIVkU

 Help out if you have experience programming C or would like to learn!

 ## Files downloaded from the archived website: